 All manuscripts must be submitted as a single bookmarked PDF, both for format review and final publication.
 Workstations on campus feature Adobe Acrobat Professional for PDF conversion.
-Students may also wish to purchase this program at a discount from Barnes & Noble at Florida Polytechnic University.
+See also the Florida Poly helpdesk for information on available campus software downloads.